Automobile Allowance

 Example

 One employer pays a flat monthly car allowance.
-Another pays a per-kilometre amount tied to business travel.
-Both payments relate to automobile use, but payroll may need to treat them differently because the structure of the payment is different.
+Another pays a reasonable per-kilometre amount tied only to business travel in the employee’s own automobile.
+Both payments relate to vehicle use, but payroll may need to treat them differently because the structure and support are different.

 Common Misunderstandings